fortrabbit/craft-copy/README.md

 * Place the before/after scripts in your [Craft Copy config file](#config-file).
 * The before/after commands will run on your local machine, not on the fortrabbit App.
 To run scripts while deploying, consider the Composer `post-install-cmd`.
+* The default timeout for before/after scripts is 300 seconds, which should be long enough for most use cases.
+If you need to allow a script to run for longer you can set a `CRAFT_COPY_SCRIPT_TIMEOUT` environment variable to an integer number of time in seconds to increase it.

 #### Supported commands